Peer Review Process

 If a manuscript is accepted for publication you are requested to provide:

 - The main article text, deanonymized and including all revisions in an editable file format.
-Accepted file formats are MS Word (.doc or .docx) and LaTeX.
+Accepted file format is MS Word (.doc or .docx).

 - Every figure as a separate, high-resolution (300 ppi), print-ready image file.
 Maximum file size: 8 MB each.
 File format: PNG, SVG, EPS, TIFF, editable charts from MS Excel or MS Word.